wp-statistics/wp-statistics/readme.txt

 You can check if IPv6 support is enabled in PHP by visiting the Optimization > Resources/Information->Version Info > PHP IPv6 Enabled section.

-If IPv6 is not enabled, you may see an warning like:
+If IPv6 is not enabled, you may see a warning like:

 	Warning: inet_pton() [function.inet-pton]: Unrecognized address 2003:0006:1507:5d71:6114:d8bd:80c2:1090